frequent questions

 In the case of instant transfers, the reception of the order is instant.

-For credit transfers between payment accounts based in different payment service providers (interbank transfers), the funds must be credited to the beneficiary’s payment service provider account by the end of the business day following the receipt of the order.
+For standard transfers between payment accounts based in different payment service providers (interbank transfers), the funds must be credited to the beneficiary’s payment service provider account by the end of the business day following the receipt of the order.
 In these cases, the beneficiary’s payment account must be credited immediately and the funds made available on the same day.
 This time limit is applicable to:

-In the case of credit transfers between payment accounts based in different payment service providers (interbank transfers), there are two exceptions to the credit rule and the availability of funds in the beneficiary’s account on the first business day following the receipt of the order: Easter Monday and 26 December.
+In the case of standard transfers between payment accounts based in different payment service providers (interbank transfers), there are two exceptions to the credit rule and the availability of funds in the beneficiary’s account on the first business day following the receipt of the order: Easter Monday and 26 December.

-In the case of instant transfers, the time limit on providing the funds in the beneficiary’s account is 10 seconds, irrespective of the time and day the transfer was made or of the payment service provider participating in the transaction.
+In the case of instant transfers, the time limit on providing the funds in the beneficiary’s account is ten seconds, irrespective of the time and day the transfer was made or of the payment service provider participating in the transaction.

 For the other transfers, no rules regarding the execution deadlines are defined.
 The information on the time limits practiced by each payment service provider may be consulted in the respective price list, which must be made available for consultation by customers in all branches and places of public service.